False Discovery Rate Control via Debiased Lasso: Real Data Experiments

 In this section we evaluate the proposed method to find the mutations in the Human Immunodeficiency Virus Type 1 associated with drug resistance\footnote{The dataset is available online at \url{https://hivdb.stanford.edu/pages/published_analysis/genophenoPNAS2006}.}.
 This dataset is presented and analyzed in \cite{rhee2006genotypic} and is obtained by analyzing HIV-1 subtype B sequences from persons with histories of antiretroviral treatment.
 The dataset contains the mutations in the protease and reverse transcriptase (RT) positions of the HIV-1 subtype B sequences which correspond to resistance to Protease Inhibitors (PI), to nucleoside reverse transcriptase inhibitors (NRTIs) and to non-nucleoside RT inhibitors (NNRTIs).

 In order to deal with missing measurements and preprocessing the dataset we mostly follow the steps taken in \cite{barber2015controlling}.
 The design matrix $X \in \{0,1\}^{n\times p}$ is formed by letting $X_{ij} = 1$ if the $i$'th sample contains the $j$'th mutation and $X_{ij} = 0$ otherwise.
 Further, for a specific drug, the $i$'th entry of the response vector $y_i$ denotes the logarithm of the increase in the resistance to that drug in the $i$'th patient.
 We let $q = 0.2$ and we apply the FCD procedure described in subsection \ref{subsec:FCD} to detect the mutations in the HIV-1 associated with resistance to each drug.
 In order to evaluate the performance of our method, we compare it with the knockoff filter procedure \cite{barber2015controlling} with the test statistics based on lasso.
+The size of the dataset ($n$, $p$) for each drug is noted under the bar plot corresponding to that drug.
+For all cases, except the data for resistance to TDF, we have $n>2p$.

 We have used two different methods for generating the knockoff variables; in knockoff1, the knockoff variables are generated by solving a semi-definite program (SDP) and in knockoff2, equi-correlated knockoff variables are created without solving an SDP at a lower computational cost\footnote{More information regarding the procedure are available at \url{https://web.stanford.edu/group candes/knockoffs/software/knockoff/index.html}.}.
 Since this is a real data experiment, there is no ground truth.
 However, we use the methodology in \cite{barber2015controlling} to assess our results.
 In order to do this, we evaluate the reproducibility of the outcomes of these procedures by comparing them with treatment-selected mutation (TSM) panels provided in \cite{rhee2005hiv}.
 These panels contain mutations that are observed more frequently in virus samples from patients that have been treated by each drug in compare with the patients who have never been treated with that drug.
 Since these panels are created independently from the dataset that we use, they can provide a good measure for validating the reproducibility of the results obtained by each procedure.